On some generalized Rapoport-Zink spaces: Introduction

-Although its great success, the method of \cite{Sch2} is purely generic\footnote{We have learnt very recently that Scholze's method also produces integral models of local Shimura varieties, cf. \cite{Sch4, SW17}.}: a priori, one has no information on reduction mod $p$.
+Despite its great success, the method of \cite{Sch2} is purely generic\footnote{We have learnt very recently that Scholze's method also produces integral models of local Shimura varieties as $v$-sheaves, cf. \cite{Sch4, SW17}.}: a priori, one has no information on reduction mod $p$.
 In the case of EL/PEL Rapoport-Zink spaces $\M_K$, Scholze proved the associated diamonds $\M_K^\diamond$ are isomorphic to his moduli spaces of local $G$-shtukas $\Sht_K$.
 From the point of view of moduli, this means that one can switch $p$-divisible groups with additional structures to local $G$-shtukas.
 Thus, in these classical cases, one gets formal integral structures and can talk about reduction mod $p$.
-Assume that $G$ is unramified over $\Q_p$.
-Using Dieudonn\'e theory, one can prove the special fibers of formal Rapoport-Zink spaces (of EL/PEL/Hodge type) are closely related to the corresponding affine Deligne-Lusztig varieties where $W=W(\ov{\F}_p), L=W_\Q$, and $\sigma$ is the Frobenius.
+From now on, we assume that $G$ is unramified over $\Q_p$ and fix a reductive integral model $G_{\Z_p}$ of $G$ over $\Z_p$.
+Using Dieudonn\'e theory, one can prove the special fibers of formal Rapoport-Zink spaces (of EL/PEL/Hodge type) are closely related to the corresponding affine Deligne-Lusztig varieties where $W=W(\ov{\F}_p), L=W_\Q, G(W)=G_{\Z_p}(W)$, and $\sigma$ is the Frobenius.
+More precisely, in the above definition we have fixed a representative $b\in G(L)$ of the class $[b]$.
+On $X^{G}_\mu(b)$, we have an action of $J_b(\Q_p)$, where $J_b$ is the $\sigma$-centralizer of $b$.
 These objects are defined purely group theoretically, and thus make sense for arbitrary $(G, [b], \{\mu\})$ (as in the case of Scholze's moduli of local $G$-shtukas).
 These affine Deligne-Lusztig varieties play a crucial role in understanding the reduction mod $p$ of Shimura varieties, cf. \cite{Ra1}.